MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 As in the previous lab exercises, you will take on the role of Holly Dickson, Adatum Corporation’s new Microsoft 365 Administrator.
 Adatum has recently subscribed to Microsoft 365, and you have been tasked with deploying the application in Adatum’s virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage your Microsoft 365 identity environment using both the Microsoft 365 admin center and Windows PowerShell.

-During this exercise you will set up and manage Azure AD Connect.
+During this exercise you will set up and manage Microsoft Entra Connect.
 You will create on-premises users and validate the sync process so that their identity is moved to the cloud.
 Some of the user and group maintenance steps may feel familiar from previous exercises; however, in this case they are needed to validate the synchronization process.

 ### Task 1: Configure your UPN suffix

 In Active Directory, the default User Principal Name (UPN) suffix (i.e. the tenant prefix) is the DNS name of the domain where the user account was created.
-The Azure AD Connect wizard uses the UserPrincipalName attribute, or it lets you specify the on-premises attribute (in a custom installation) to be used as the user principal name in Azure AD.
-This is the value that is used for signing into Azure AD.
+The Microsoft Entra Connect wizard uses the UserPrincipalName attribute, or it lets you specify the on-premises attribute (in a custom installation) to be used as the user principal name in Microsoft Entra ID.
+This is the value that is used for signing into Microsoft Entra ID.

 If you recall, your VM environment was created by your lab hosting provider with an on-premises domain titled **adatum.com**.
 This domain included several on-premises user accounts, such as Holly Dickson, Laura Atkins, and so on.
 Then in an earlier lab in this course, you created a custom, accepted domain for Adatum titled **xxxUPNxxx.xxxCustomDomainxxx.xxx** (where xxxUPNxxx was the unique UPN name assigned to your tenant, and xxxCustomDomainxxx.xxx was the name assigned to the domain by your lab hosting provider).